Ali Kazmi: Early life and career

 Kazmi was born to the actor Rahat Kazmi and Sahira Kazmi (née Ansari), a well-known TV director, producer and actress who's herself the daughter of the late Indian film actor Shyam, on 31 October 1981 in Karachi, Pakistan.
 He began his career as a child actor in 1995 TV series Zikr Hai Kai Saal Ka on PTV Home and then continued playing supporting or minor roles in television which includes Manzil (2006).
+By the age of 14, he was a model, dancer and professional actor.

-After completing his studies from Karachi, he moved to Canada and began acting and modeling there by appearing in TV series, commercials and plays.
+After completing his studies from Karachi, he moved to Toronto, Canada in 2008 and began acting and modeling there by appearing in TV series, commercials and plays.
 He also worked at China Syndrome Productions as a director and producer.
 One of his initial major roles was as a villain in the film The Dependables (2014).
 He also played a negative role in Mehreen Jabbar's Jackson Heights which gave him more popularity in Pakistan.

 In 2015, he starred in two commercially successful films, Rohit Jugraj Chauhan's Sardaar Ji (2015) and Deepa Mehta's Beeba Boys (2015) with Sarah Allen, Randeep Hooda and Gulshan Grover.
 Kazmi has also appeared in the short film Coffee at Laundromat (2015) for which he has won Best Actor in a Short Film award at the World Music & Independent Film Festival 2016.

 He also appeared in Liam Neeson's short-lived TV series Taken (2016).
 "I play Marzoki, a fast talking, sharp, quirky analyst", said Kazmi in an interview regarding Taken.
 He appeared in Mehreen Jabbar's Dobara Phir Se (2016) and the animated film The Breadwinner (2017) produced by Angelina Jolie.

 Ali was also signed to appear in Ajay Devgan's Shivaay.
 But due to not getting permission to shoot in Canada where Kazmi is based, some changes were made in the script and his role was removed.
-He is currently playing the role of Abid in Tu Ishq Hai.
+He then played the role of Abid in Tu Ishq Hai.

 Kazmi's project Umro Ayyar-A New Beginning was expected to be released in 2022, but ultimately released in 2024, directed by Azfar Jafri under the banner of VR Chili Production.
 Umro Ayyar is an action thriller movie based on the revival of Persian legend of 90's.
 The other cast of Umro Ayyar is Usman Mukhtar, Sanam Saeed, Faran Tahir, Adnan Siddiqui & more.